bobwei/vanillajs-autocomplete/README.md

-# Webpack Boilerplate
+# Vanillajs AutoComplete

-This is a webpack boilerplate with batteries included to speed up project initiation.
+This is a demo project for showing auto-complete functionality using vanillajs.